-Deep ensemble is the most common method of neural network ensembling in regular non-transfer learning setup.
+Deep ensemble (DE) is the most common method of neural network ensembling in a regular non-transfer learning setup.
 A DE consists of several networks of the same architecture trained separately from different random initializations using the same training methods and hyperparameters.
 Training from different initializations makes neural networks diverse and results in a high-quality ensemble.
 However, separate training of all the networks requires a lot of resources.
-From the loss landscape perspective, DE can be called a global method: due to diverse initializations, networks in such an ensemble are independent and come from different basins, or modes, of low loss~\citep{de_loss_landscape}.
+From the loss landscape perspective, DE can be called a global method: due to diverse initializations, networks in such an ensemble are independent and come from different basins of low loss~\citep{de_loss_landscape}.

 To reduce training costs, many methods propose to train the networks jointly or consequentially.
 Most of these methods can be assigned to one of two groups based on the degree of coverage of different loss landscape basins: local and semi-local.
-Local methods (SWAG by~\citet{swag}, ESPRO by~\citet{espro}, etc.) train the first network and then efficiently sample other ensemble members from the basin of low loss around it.
-Semi-local methods (FGE by~\citet{fge}, SSE by~\citet{snapshot}, cSGLD by~\citet{csgld}, etc.) also usually start with one trained network, but instead of sampling from one basin around this network, they try to leave the basin and explore a larger portion of the loss landscape.
-To do so, they continue training with some cyclical learning rate schedule: at the beginning of each cycle learning rate is increased to help the process leave the current low-loss basin, and at the end of the cycle it is decreased to obtain a high-quality checkpoint to add to the ensemble.
-While training of the first network is comparatively long, each training cycle for subsequent networks is short to decrease the overall ensemble training cost.
-In terms of networks diversity and the final ensemble quality, semi-local methods work better than local ones, given the same number of networks in an ensemble.
+Local methods (SWAG by~\citet{swag}, SPRO by~\citet{espro}, FGE by~\citet{fge}, etc.) train the first network and then efficiently sample other ensemble members from the basin of low loss around it.
+Semi-local methods (SSE by~\citet{snapshot}, cSGLD by~\citet{csgld}, etc.), instead of focusing on one basin, try to explore a larger portion of the loss landscape by sequentially training networks using a cyclical learning rate schedule.
+At the beginning of each cycle, the learning rate is increased to help the network leave the current low-loss basin, and at the end of the cycle, it is decreased to obtain a high-quality checkpoint in the next basin to add to the ensemble.
+Because of the knowledge transfer between the consecutive models, such methods can use training cycles shorter than usual model training, which decreases the overall ensemble training cost.
+In terms of network diversity and the final ensemble quality, semi-local methods work better than local ones, given the same number of networks in an ensemble.
 However, methods from both of these groups are inferior to the global ones~\citep{pitfalls,de_loss_landscape}.